jayjeo/obsidian-milvus-FastMCP/README.md

 ## 🔧 Installation
 ##### Recommended Installation

-1.Download the installer from [here](https://www.dropbox.com/scl/fo/l4qtgiuajhrcqk6ejatdt/ANv-uIw78Q9hvbUzp5FEWHM?rlkey=8apdv9cwzptivbjaat39uwcfp&st=9esvs2et)
+1. Download the installer from [here](https://www.dropbox.com/scl/fo/l4qtgiuajhrcqk6ejatdt/ANv-uIw78Q9hvbUzp5FEWHM?rlkey=8apdv9cwzptivbjaat39uwcfp&st=9esvs2et), and run it

 2. 🚨 GPU not detected issue even though my GPU exists and supports CUDA
 - Pytorch has two different versions.
 One is for CPU and the other is for GPU.
 Make sure you have the correct version installed.